 - Keep smoke alarms in kitchen and bedrooms.
 Smoke detectors can detect fires before you can.

 - Do not try to call the fire department in a burning house.
-After you are safely out of house call fire department from cell phone or neighborhood’s home.
+After you are safely out of house call fire department from a cell phone or neighbor’s home.

 - Keep a minimum of two fire extinguishers in your home.
 Extinguishers should be in full view.
 Keep one in the kitchen and the other in the garage.
-Fire extinguishers are coded on type of fire they can extinguish.
+Fire extinguishers are coded on the type of fire they can extinguish.
 The minimum size is “2A10BC”.
-Gauge on top of extinguisher indicts if fully charged.
+The gauge on top of extinguisher indicts if fully charged.

 West Side Fire Station Locations

 West Los Angeles and Beach Cities Fire Department locations and phone numbers.
 In emergency Call 911

 Culver City Fire Station

 Marina del Rey Fire (Station #110)

 Marina del Rey, CA 90292